 The great majority of people would never hurt a boy or a girl.
-However, there are some grown-ups and children who treat other children badly.
-When somebody mistreats you it is because they are taking advantage and looking for the chance to do so: they deceive you, they promise you things, they give you gifts, they threaten you... and it's not easy to see.
+However, there are some grown-ups and children who abuse other children.
+The people who want to abuse others use many different strategies to get what they want: they deceive, promise things, offer gifts, threaten... and it's not easy to see.